liulanz/Dwarve--Class-Project-survive-seven-days/README.md

 # Dwarve-Class-Project-survive-seven-days

 In this class project, the only file that is told to modified is the bot.cpp file.
-There were 128 submitions, and I got a third place on the leaderboard on gradescope.
+Out of 128 submissions, I got a THIRD place on the leaderboard on gradescope.

 The task was to modified only the bot.cpp file to improve the code controlling actions of the dwarves.
 The map has a dimensions between 25 and 35, the number of dwarves can be 6, 7, or 8.
 There will be daytime, nighttime,